UEA ENV Climatic Research Unit Climate Data Temperature

 What is this for?

-To facilitate direct access to visualisations and the underlying data values, the current version is also made available via Google Earth.
+To facilitate direct access to visualisations and the underlying data values, the CRUTEM land surface air temperature dataset is made available via Google Earth.
 An online rendition of the dataset -- the weather station monthly temperature data and their locations, the grid-box monthly temperature anomalies, and seasonal and annual timeseries graphs of all these data -- is accessed via an overlay written in Keyhole Markup Language (KML).
 The KML file overlays these locations onto the three-dimensional representation of the Earth provided by the Google Earth software, enabling the dataset to be explored and accessed interactively and graphically.
 This significantly enhances the accessibility of this key climate dataset, whether for exploring the data and extracting regional information for research and teaching, or for identifying any errors or limitations, without the need to develop bespoke software to analyse the data.
-Given that the Google Earth software is freely available and has been downloaded more than one billion times this represents an important additional dissemination route for the CRUTEM4 dataset.
+Given that the Google Earth software is freely available and has been downloaded more than one billion times this represents an important additional dissemination route for the CRUTEM dataset.

 How do I use it?